main-banner

 Arrival at Tribhuvan International Airport

 This is the only international airport in Nepal.
 After passing through the immigration gate, there are two channels.
-The first one is the green channel; this channel can be used by travelers who do not have dutiable goods.
-The second one is Red Channel; If you have dutiable goods, you must proceed through this channel.
+The first one is the green channel, which can be used by travelers who do not have dutiable goods.
+The second one is the Red Channel, which you must proceed through if you have dutiable goods.

 Getting a Taxi

-Peregrine Treks provides you with free pick-up and drop service.
-So, you need not worry about getting a taxi.
-Our office representative or your guide welcomes you to the airport.
+Peregrine Treks provides free pick-up and drop-off service, so you need not worry about getting a taxi.
+Our office representative or your guide will welcome you to the airport.
 Don’t forget to collect your belongings before leaving the taxi or car.

 Respect essential Nepalese customs:

-More than 80 percents of Nepalese people are Hindu.
-They are open-hearted, and each Nepalese people welcome you with a smile.
+More than 80 percent of Nepalese people are Hindu.
+They are open-hearted, and each Nepalese person welcomes you with a smile.
 Most Nepalese Ladies are shy of nature, so never offer your hand first to ladies.
 Instead of a handshake, you can say Namaskar (folded palms) or Hello.
 You can give hands first to the male for a handshake.

-Take off your shoes near the door before entering the Nepalese home, and never leave your sandals or shoes upside down.
+Before entering the Nepalese home, take off your shoes near the door, and never leave your sandals or shoes upside down.
 Use your right hand to give gifts or money to anybody, including a shopkeeper.

 Visiting the temple

-It is customary to take off your shoes or sandals before entering the temple or stupas.
+Taking off your shoes or sandals before entering the temple or stupas is customary.
 It would help if you walked around the temple clockwise.
 You may take permission before entering the temples.
 For example, non-Hindus are not allowed to enter the Pashupatinath Temple.
 Smoking and taking stiff drinks are strictly prohibited inside the temple.

 Photographs

 You can take enough photographs outside the stupas or temples during festival time.
-But you may take permission before taking photographs at the standard time and inside the temple.
+But you may get permission before taking pictures at the standard time and inside the temple.
 So, you can ask for permission.
 Many people, especially women, may not be interested in photographing, so take their permission first.

 Dress